Jennifer Lopez, Alex Rodriguez Relationship Heats Up, Meets Her Mom In NYC

 A-Rod and J.Lo had known each other for years before dating

 Industry insiders claimed that J.Lo and A-Rod have “known each other for years” but haven’t dated before because the “timing wasn’t right.”
-The couple first met 12 years ago at Yankee Stadium before a game, according to NY Daily News.
+The couple first met 12 years ago at Yankee Stadium before a game, according to the New York Daily News.

 Rodriguez and Lopez are now both divorced and parents of two.

-“He loves family and so does she.”
+“He loves family and so does she.
+For Jennifer, family comes first.”

 A-Rod recently appeared on The View, where he opened up to the panel about his relationship with the singer and Shades of Blue actress.